-Edward “Ed” Conard is the author of the New York Times bestselling books: The Upside of Inequality: How Good Intentions Undermine the Middle Class and Unintended Consequences: Why Everything You’ve Been Told About the Economy Is Wrong (2012); and a contributor to Oxford University Press’ United States Income, Wealth, Consumption, and Inequality (2020).
+Edward “Ed” Conard is the author of two top ten New York Times bestselling books: The Upside of Inequality: How Good Intentions Undermine the Middle Class and Unintended Consequences: Why Everything You’ve Been Told About the Economy Is Wrong (2012); and a contributor to Oxford University Press’ United States Income, Wealth, Consumption, and Inequality (2020).

 He is a visiting scholar at the American Enterprise Institute.
 Previously, he was a founding partner of Bain Capital, where he worked closely with his friend and colleague, former presidential candidate Mitt Romney.

 In May of 2012, Conard published Unintended Consequences: Why Everything You’ve Been Told About the Economy Is Wrong.
 The book was featured on the cover of the New York Times Sunday Magazine and went on to become a New York Times top ten non-fiction bestseller.
 Because of the publicity surrounding the publication of his book, Conard was the tenth most searched author on Google in 2012.